telerik/winforms-docs/editors/textboxcontrol/autocomplete.md

 ---

 # AutoComplete

-##

-The RadTextBoxControl can automatically complete the input string by comparing the prefix being entered to the prefix of all strings in the maintained source.
-This is useful for RadTextBoxControl in which URLs, addresses, file names or commands will be frequently entered.
+The __RadTextBoxControl__ can automatically complete the input string by comparing the prefix being entered to the prefix of all strings in the maintained source.
+This is useful for __RadTextBoxControl__ in which URLs, addresses, file names or commands will be frequently entered.

 There are four different completion modes:

-* __Append__ - Appends the remainder of the most likely candidate string to the existing characters, highlighting the appended characters.
+* __Append:__ Appends the remainder of the most likely candidate string to the existing characters, highlighting the appended characters.

-* __None__ - Disables the automatic completion feature.
+* __None:__ Disables the automatic completion feature.

-* __Suggest__ - Displays the auxiliary drop-down list associated with the control.
+* __Suggest:__ Displays the auxiliary drop-down list associated with the control.
 This drop-down is populated with the matching completion strings.

-* __SuggestAppend__ - Applies both Suggest and Append options.
+* __SuggestAppend:__ Applies both Suggest and Append options.

-You can change the completion behavior by setting the AutoCompleteMode property.
+You can change the completion behavior by setting the __AutoCompleteMode__ property.
 You can determine the items used for auto-completion by specifying a data source or adding the items manually.

 ## Auto-completion data binding